-Occasionally I’ll get comments from people who’ve never visited my blog before giving advice about what I should do in the situation I wrote about in the post.
-The advice is totally unhelpful, but that’s not surprising given that they didn’t know me from a hole in the ground.
-Quite a while back there was a blogger who kept telling me that I didn’t need meds, I needed a keto diet to fix my depression.
-I got sufficiently annoyed that I blacklisted her from commenting.
+Occasionally, I’ll get comments from people who’ve never visited my blog before giving me advice.
+The advice is totally unhelpful, which isn’t surprising given that they didn’t know me from a hole in the ground.

 That brings us to validation.
 Validation is not agreeing, nor is it encouraging someone to stay wherever they might be stuck.
-It’s allowing them to feel however they happen to be feeling, and not making assumptions about what they should or should not be doing about that.
+It’s allowing them to feel however they happen to be feeling, and not making assumptions about what they should or shouldn’t be doing.
 It’s sitting beside someone rather than trying to pull them in a particular direction.